Habibul Bashar

-Qazi Habibul Bashar (কাজী হাবিবুল বাশার; born 17 August 1972) is a retired Bangladeshi cricketer and the former captain of the Bangladesh cricket team.
-Under the managership of Dav Whatmore, he has been found to be the most successful captain to lead the Bangladesh team to overcome several milestones.
-The first test victory of Bangladesh came under his hands in 2005 against Zimbabwe.
-Under Habibul Bashar's captaincy, Bangladesh have beaten Australia, India, South Africa and Sri Lanka in limited overs matches.
-Habibul Bashar is currently one of the chief selectors of BCB, along with Abdur Razzak and Minhajul Abedin.
+Qazi Habibul Bashar (কাজী হাবিবুল বাশার; born 17 August 1972) is a Bangladeshi cricket administrator and former cricketer who played as a right-handed batter for the Bangladesh national team from 1995 to 2008.
+He has served as the team's chief selector since March 2026.
+By the time of his retirement, he held several national batting records in both Test and One Day International (ODI) formats.
+He served as the captain of the national team from 2004 to 2007.

 Early career

 In 1989, Habibul Bashar played for the Bangladesh Under-19 team in the U-19 Asia Cup.
 Through the 1990s he played his domestic cricket for Biman Bangladesh Airlines.
 His ODI debut came at the 1995 Asia Cup against Sri Lanka.
 He missed the 1997 ICC Trophy, in which Bangladesh were the champions but did play in the Asia Cup of that year.
 He was also left out of the 1999 World Cup squad.
 After the World Cup he again entered the team and with Eddie Barlow's inspiration he got the chance to play more.

 Keeping up with the traditional inconsistency with announcing the side, Habibul Bashar was again out of the team for Bangladesh's inaugural test.
 His consistent performance before the test drew the attention of the press and after heavy criticism from them he was finally included in the side.
 Habibul Bashar made the first fifty in the history of Bangladesh Test cricket to prove his ability.